syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Initialize-default-fallback-fonts).

 ### Fallback fonts based on script type

 The following code example demonstrates how a user can add fallback fonts based on the script types, which Presentation considers internally when converting a PowerPoint presentation to an Image.